 PAID FELLOWSHIP: $10/HR (10 hours weekly) - One student will be selected for one academic year or two semesters

-The estate of Lori A. Jacobson established the Lynette Pohlman Student Mentoring Scholarship Fund, which supports the Lynette Pohlman Museum Fellowship.
+The estate of Lori A. Jacobson established the Lynette L. Pohlman Student Mentoring Scholarship Fund, which supports the Lynette L. Pohlman Museum Fellowship.
 A consummate museum professional, including museum curator, educator, strategist and exhibit designer, Lori Jacobson’s career was launched through her undergraduate work with Iowa State’s University Museums; recognizing the importance of that experience, she chose to name the fellowship for her mentor, University Museums Director Lynette Pohlman.

 The goal of the fellowship is to provide one-on-one mentoring to selected undergraduates to help them develop the knowledge and specialized skills required for continued education or securing a job in the burgeoning and flourishing museum field.